-he Academic Scholarship examination is made up of three parts:
+The Academic Scholarship examination is made up of three parts:

-Part I - Cognitive Ability (1hr 30mins)

-All potential Scholars sit a multiple-choice test designed to measure their ability to think quickly, solve novel problems and understand and learn rapidly.
-These skills are something that they have developed over their lifetime, and they will continue to develop.
+Part I - Cognitive Ability: Potential scholars sit a 50-minute multiple-choice test designed to measure their ability to think quickly, solve novel problems and understand and learn rapidly.
+These skills are something that they have developed over their lifetime and they will continue to develop.

-Part II - Application of Knowledge (1hr 10mins)

-Applicants complete one of five optional pathways:
+Part II - Application of Knowledge: Applicants complete one of three options:

-• Option A Pathway 1 - Arts and Humanities (1hr 10mins)
+Option A - Arts and Humanities

 In Section 1 of the Arts and Humanities option, applicants will have to comment on a piece of writing using the information to complete a short response and a longer response.
 In Section 2, they will complete one essay from a choice of titles.
-Both sections do not require specific pre-existing subject knowledge; it is discursive and analytical ability that is being assessed.
-Five minutes is allocated for reading and absorbing the information provided.
+Both sections do not require specific pre-existing subject knowledge, it is discursive and analytical ability that is being assessed.